Fertility Terminology and Abbreviations

 Antimullerian Hormone (AMH)

-A hormone that indicates the number of eggs remaining in the ovary.
+A hormone that can be measured to get insight into the number of eggs remaining in the ovary.

 Antisperm Antibody Testing

-A test performed to determine if a man's sperm or a woman's blood harbors substances that cause the sperm to clump together, lose motility, or impair the ability to fertilize an egg.
+Testing performed to determine if a man or a woman harbors substances (antibodies) that cause the sperm to clump together, lose motility, or impair the ability to fertilize an egg.

 The process of making a small hole in the zona pellucida (gel-like covering of embryo) to facilitate implantation of the developing embryo in the uterine wall.